‘Frequently Asked Questions’ regarding Intensive Interaction

 What is Intensive Interaction?

-Intensive Interaction is an accessible and practical communication approach that makes it easier for parents, carers or professionals to socially interact with people who have learning disabilities and/or autism.
+Intensive Interaction is an accessible and practical communication approach that makes it easier for parents, carers, or professionals to interact socially with people (both children and adults) who have social or communication differences or difficulties, most often due to learning disabilities and/or autism.

 Why use Intensive Interaction?

-Intensive Interaction is used to sociably respond to people with social or communication impairments (usually because of learning disabilities or autism), and then to develop mutually pleasurable social interactions with them.
+Intensive Interaction is used to respond socially to people with social or communication differences or difficulties (usually due to learning disabilities or autism), and to develop mutually pleasurable social interactions with them.

-Intensive Interaction focuses on using the ‘Fundamentals of Communication’ in order to interact with a person i.e. by reflecting a person’s movements or sounds back to them, sharing eye contacts and facial expressions, and sometimes sharing sociable physical contact.
+Intensive Interaction focuses on using the ‘Fundamentals of Communication’ to interact with a person, i.e., by reflecting a person’s movements or sounds back to them, sharing eye contact and facial expressions, and sometimes sharing sociable physical contact.

-Regular use of Intensive Interaction by parents, carers and/or teachers has been shown to significantly help people improve their fundamental communication skills.
+Regular use of Intensive Interaction by parents, carers and/or teachers has been shown to help improve fundamental communication skills for both people involved.

 Who is Intensive Interaction for?